RoadieHQ/marketing-site/content/docs/integrations/lighthouse/index.md

 Google's Lighthouse auditing tool for websites is a great open-source resource for benchmarking and improving the accessibility, performance, SEO, and best practices of your site.

-A frontend for lighthouse-audit-service, this plugin allows you to trigger Lighthouse audits on websites and track them.
+This plugin allows you to trigger Lighthouse audits on websites and track them.

 - Track multiple websites' audit performance over time using the main metrics that Lighthouse outputs:
 ![audits-overview-page.png](./audits-overview-page.png)